Acupuncture & Natural Healing Therapies

 image

-TCM is a holistic, natural health care system that dates back thousands of years ago and still remains as the main practice of medicine in China today.
-TCM foundation of health maintenance is based on human beings being an integral part of the universe and thus cannot be separated from its changing nature.
-Its origin came from Daoist understanding that humans are a part of nature: the body is a microcosm that mirrors the macrocosm of the universe.
-To superior practitioners of TCM, treating ailments is secondary to preventing ailments.
-For instance, it's much easier to prevent a heart attack than to deal with the consequences after its occurrence.
+Traditional Chinese Medicine (TCM) is a natural, holistic healthcare system that has been in practice for thousands of years.
+It is still widely practiced in China today.
+The foundation of TCM is based on the belief that human beings are an integral part of the universe and cannot be separated from its changing nature.
+TCM originated from the Daoist philosophy that humans are a part of nature and that the body is a microcosm that reflects the macrocosm- the universe.
+TCM practitioners consider preventing ailments to be more important than treating them.
+For example, preventing a heart attack is much easier than dealing with its consequences after it occurs.